cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-sideloadly.md

 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
 1. Drag and drop the Dopamine `.ipa` file into Sideloadly
-1. Enter in your Apple ID
+1. Enter in your Apple Account
 1. Enter in your password

 The app will now install to your iOS device.